space-wizards/docs/src/en/space-station-14/player-interaction/proposals/rig-slot.md

 to present interesting dynamics.
 Only after something doesnt fit in the bag does it go to players' other options.

 As a result of bags, decisions that are intended to be compelling are difficult to justify, like giving up what is nearly your sole inventory to carry a weapon on your back.
-Your backpack is far too spacious, universal, and accessible, holding you personal survival equipment at round start, to match most weapons' value, which in some cases will require additional carried resources like ammo.
+Your backpack is far too spacious, universal, and accessible, holding your personal survival equipment at round start, to match most weapons' value, which in some cases will require additional carried resources like ammo.

 With this change to bags, the intended experience is that players will have their most frequently accessed items in their "front inventory", like a form of cache.
-Likewise it's also the intention that in some cases, additional resources from their "back inventory" are brought forward into their 'cache'.
+Likewise it's also the intention that in some cases, additional resources from their "back inventory" are brought forward into their cache.
 For a constuction loadout, they may bring additional materials forward into their cache after a set of repairs.
 For a combat loadout, they may bring additional ammo and gear forward into their cache after an encounter.

 It is also intended that the changes to bags be as low friction as possible while being enough to set this clear distinction between a